shautvast/notes/Cognitive overload/What is it.md

 All true and helpful but cognitive load is a bigger concept.

+Consider the increasing amount of stuff that some organizations impose upon us poor developers.

 Suppose you work on a small microservice that you know well because it’s small in the number of both functions and actual lines of code.
 Its overall function within the larger organization is also clear.
 The architects have done their job well.

 Suppose you have to add a new function that interacts with a different service.
 It could for instance fetch some data that is then added to the output of your own api.
 This is a very common situation when working with micro services.